 There are a lot of good reasons for thinking that Latin should be restored to its former place of honor as the basic subject in the elementary years.
 In previous issues of The Classical Teacher, I talked about some of these.
 But knowing that you should teach it and knowing how to teach it are two entirely different things.
 How can a busy homeschool mom with no background in Latin hope to teach this sometimes difficult subject?
 I can answer this question.
 I can answer it because, at one time, I was a homeschool mother who didn’t know Latin.
-Here are some suggestions for how those who don’t know Latin can successfully teach it.
+Here are 7 principles for teaching Latin for those who don’t know Latin so they can successfully teach it.

 Teach it Yourself